salted-caramel/salted-caramel/README.md

 - 👋 Hi, I’m @salted-caramel
 - I'm a new coder and developer
-- Currently learning JavaScipt
+- Currently learning HTML, CSS, JavaScript for web dev and
-- Plan to learn HTML and CSS as well
+- Kotlin and XML for app dev

 <!---
 salted-caramel/salted-caramel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.